 The lumber industry became another major source of income.
 Wayne County is logged at a higher elevation than any place in the U.S. This area has long been famed for its hunting and fishing quality.
 With the completion of highway 24 through Capitol Reef National Park and scenic highway 12 over the Boulder Mountain, Wayne County is enjoying in more recent years tourism.
 This also provides income for some residents.
 Almost every town in the county has excellent accommodations for the tourist.
 There are two airports in the county.
 One is owned and maintained by the county near Bicknell and the second is government maintained and located at Hanksville.
 Uranium has been mined, and tar sands, another energy-related resource, await development.
 The state operates two fish hatcheries in Wayne.

 During the Great Depression the Works Progress Administration (WPA) provided funds to build a county courthouse in Loa.
 County officials originally met in private homes and rented quarters and later converted a store into office space.
 The Civilian Conservation Corps (CCC), another federal program during the depression, operated three camps in the county.
 The CCC built roads, campgrounds, and small water projects.
 Road building has been a major concern of local government from the beginning.
 Modern highways now make it easy for tourists to drive to many scenic attractions and give residents easy access to the nearest commercial center and medical and other services in Richfield.

-For a more detailed history of Wayne County see “A History of Wayne County (1999)” by Miriam B. Murphy which can be purchased at the County Clerks Office at 18 S. Main in Loa.
+For a more detailed history of Wayne County see the books “Rainbow Views” by Anne Snow or The History of Wayne County by Miriam Murphy.